ElectronVector/tiva-launchpad-tdd/README.md

 ## Requirements

 This build environment requires that [Vagrant](http://www.vagrantup.com/downloads) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) are installed.
-Virtualbox 5.0 is supposed to add support for USB 3.0, but I've only been able to get this environment program to the Launchpad board when it's connected to a USB 2.0 port.
+Virtualbox 5.0 adds support for USB 3.0. **I've tested this setup working on USB 3.0 ports with Virtualbox 5.0.4!** I had previously been unable to get it working with 5.0.0.

 ## Starting the Environment